n4devca/aegaeon-website/docs/databases.md

 The recipe below is a simple database setup with a single user.
 There are multiple ways to setup Aegaeon and mostly depends on your infrastructure requirements, security and ressources.

-You should consider always carefully your plan your users, schema and deployment model.
+You should always carefully consider your users, schema and deployment model.

-Whatever database you may choosed, you will need to apply each database revision files in order.
+Whatever database you may choose, you will need to apply each database revision files in the right order.
 If you look into release archive, you will find SQL scripts named like this:

 ```